 Being the energetic playthings, they are, don’t be surprised if you get a serious workout when they are around.
 Labradoodles thrive when they have room to work with, or maybe a small lawn to play in.
 Brace yourself when one comes running towards you because they are prone to get a little over-excited.
 You will have an easier time cleaning up because they don’t shed their coat as much as other breeds.
 That also means that if people around you have allergies, they can rest easy.

 You will need to take your Doodle out to the park because life at home is not for them.
-They need plenty of exercise so it helps if you can match their energy.
+They need plenty of exercises so it helps if you can match their energy.
 An hour a day should be good enough to keep them fit and healthy.
 They take very well to training so it should not give you a lot of headaches.

 Be watchful for hip and elbow dysplasia because both the parent breeds have a high risk of contracting them.
-Both breeds also tend to become overweight, so keep a close eye on what they eat and getting plenty of exercises.
+Both breeds also tend to become overweight, so keep a close eye on what they eat and getting plenty of exercise.
 Be vigilant, and make sure you take them to the vet once a month.

 Labradoodle as your Best Friend

 If you want a watchdog, the Labradoodle is not for you.
 They make amazing friends and act as competent therapy dogs for several ailments.
 Adapt at leading you, they work as perfect partners if you are facing partial or complete blindness and can serve as guide dogs.
 They are also excellent swimmers, so don’t forget to pack Doodle on your day out to the pool.